The Cat Empire: 2003–2005: Debut album

-The Cat Empire recorded its debut studio album, The Cat Empire, in seven months during 2003 with producer Andy Baldwin in Melbourne.
+The Cat Empire recorded their debut studio album, The Cat Empire, in seven months during 2003 with producer Andy Baldwin in Melbourne.
 Between recording sessions they toured Australia, including appearing at the St Kilda Festival with Ceberano, and at the East Coast Blues & Roots Music Festival in April.
 The ensemble was nominated in two categories at the Australian Jazz Bell Awards.
-They successfully applied for an International Pathways grant from The Australian Arts Council.
-The band was featured on BBC Four performing at the 2003 WOMAD Festival.
+They successfully applied for an International Pathways grant from the Australia Council for the Arts.
+The band was featured on BBC Four performing at the 2003 WOMAD festival.
 The lead single, "Hello", was placed on high rotation on BBC Radio 1 in August.
 The group's growing live and critical reputation enabled them to approach record companies for a deal to issue the album in August.
 They signed with EMI and Virgin Records, and, in the UK, with an independent label.

 2005–2006: Two Shoes

-The Cat Empire released their second album, Two Shoes on 19 April 2005.
-It was recorded in Havana, Cuba, at Egrem Studios, late in 2004, with production by The Cat Empire, Riebl and Jerry Boys.
+The Cat Empire released their second album, Two Shoes, on 19 April 2005.
+It was recorded in Havana, Cuba, at Egrem Studios, late in 2004, with production by the Cat Empire, Riebl and Jerry Boys.
 It debuted at number 1 and until 2016 was their only album to reach the number-one position.
-The tracks were more Latin in flavour, with a higher proportion written by Angus than on the first album and it contained some songs previously released on their debut.
-Allmusic's Jeff Tamarkin wrote "Skipping merrily from alt-rock crunch to hip-hop beats, landing on reggae/ska, Latin jazz, and points in between, Two Shoes is clever and brainy, danceable and absorbing".
+The tracks were more Latin in flavour, with a higher proportion written by Angus than on the first album.
+AllMusic's Jeff Tamarkin wrote "Skipping merrily from alt-rock crunch to hip-hop beats, landing on reggae/ska, Latin jazz, and points in between, Two Shoes is clever and brainy, danceable and absorbing".
 The Australian version contains a hidden track, called "1001", which is coupled with the track, "The Night That Never End".
 The lead single, "Sly", was issued ahead of the album on 28 March and reached the top 30.
 The song appeared on EA Sports' FIFA 08 soundtrack.
 "The Car Song", written by Angus, was released as the second single in July, and peaked in the top 50.

-In July, the band played two sets at the Cambridge Folk Festival (Cambridge, United Kingdom).
-Later in the month, they performed a set on Sunday evening of Sheep Music (Presteigne, Wales) Festival for World music.
-In October, Two Shoes Deluxe Edition DVD was released, which contained live footage of Lullaby and The Car Song, a documentary on the making of the album in Cuba, the original video clips created for the album, and behind-the-scenes footage.
+In July, the band played two sets at the Cambridge Folk Festival.
+Later in the month, they performed a set on Sunday evening of Sheep Music.
+In October, Two Shoes Deluxe Edition DVD was released, which contained live footage of "Lullaby" and "The Car Song", a documentary on the making of the album in Cuba, the original video clips created for the album, and behind-the-scenes footage.
 The ensemble also featured on a Triple J CD entitled Like a Version, featuring cover versions of songs performed by artists on Mel Bampton's show, Mel in the Morning.
 Their track was a version of "Hotel California" (originally by the Eagles), sung in French by Angus.
 By the end of 2005, The Cat Empire achieved double platinum certificate and Two Shoes achieved platinum status.